DriveWorks/IntegrationThemeExample-SimpleEmbedded/README.md

 Please note: DriveWorks are not accepting pull requests for this example.
 Join our [online community](https://my.driveworks.co.uk) for discussion, resources and to suggest other examples.

-### This example:
+### Overview:
+- Dynamically injects the DriveWorks Live Client library script using the configured server url (see config.js).
+    - Provides an example of loading from a static URL, if preferred.
+- Connects to the DriveWorks Live Integration Theme API.
-- Renders a DriveWorks Form embedded within page content - no other UI
+- Renders a DriveWorks Form embedded within placeholder page content.
-- Uses very simple HTML/CSS/JS
+- Uses basic HTML/CSS/JS.
-- Has an optional loading state (to avoid an initial empty output)
+- Optional loading state - to avoid an initial empty output.

 ### To use:
 1. Clone this repository, or download as a .zip